pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

-The `XCTModify` function takes an `inout` piece of enum state as its first argument and a case path for its second argument, and then uses the case path to extract the payload in that case, allow you to perform a mutation to it, and embed the data back into the enum.
+The `XCTModify` function takes an `inout` piece of enum state as its first argument and a case path for its second argument, and then uses the case path to extract the payload in that case, allow thou to perform a mutation to it, and embed the data back into the enum.
 So, in the code above we are subscripting into ID 0, isolating the `.counter` case of the `Path.State` enum, and mutating the `count` to be 4 since it incremented by one.
 Further, if the case of `$0.path[id: 0]` didn't match the case path, then a test failure would be emitted.